KING'S COLLEGE LONDON MARSHALL SCHOLARSHIP

 The following Information has been provided by King's College London:

-King's College London is one of the top 30 universities in the world (QS World University Rankings 2012) and the fourth oldest in England.
-We are a research-led university based in the heart of London, with over 25,000 students from nearly 150 countries.
+King's College London is one of the top 20 universities in the world (2014 QS international world rankings), The Sunday Times ‘Best University for Graduate Employment 2012’ and the fourth oldest in England.
+It is a research-intensive university based in the heart of London with nearly 26,500 students, of whom more than 9,300 are postgraduates and has produced ten Nobel Prize Winners.

-King's nine Schools of Study are Arts & Humanities; Biomedical & Health Sciences; the Dental Institute; Law; Medicine; Nursing & Midwifery; Natural & Mathematical Sciences; the Institute of Psychiatry, and Social Science & Public Policy.
-For information about our programmes please visit: www.kcl.ac.uk/prospectus
+King’s eight Faculties of Study are Arts & Humanities; Life Sciences & Medicine; the Dental Institute; Law; ; Nursing & Midwifery; Natural and Mathematical Sciences; the Institute of Psychiatry, Psychology & Neuroscience, and Social Science & Public Policy.

 Graduate study is at the heart of the College and we have over 8,600 graduate students.
 Our College mission is dedicated to the advancement of knowledge, learning and understanding in the service of society.
 King's has played a major role in many of the advances that have shaped modern life, such as the discovery of the structure of DNA.
 Our strength in law, humanities and the social sciences make us a major contributor to links between the arts, culture and universities, and the development of public policy at a national level.